List of New Girl characters: Winston Bishop

-Reagan Lucas

-Reagan Lucas (Megan Fox) is a no-nonsense pharmaceutical sales rep. She first appears in season 5.
-Nick convinces her to sublet Jess' room during Jess' jury duty, which the show used as a cover for Zooey Deschanel's maternity leave.
-Reagan moves around frequently and does not want to have committed relationships, platonic or romantic.
-It is revealed she and Cece knew each other from an MTV show, and that they had a sexual relationship years prior.
-She is bisexual, and has a habit of hooking up with both men and women but never having a real relationship.
-When she is first introduced, she seeks Winston's help in officially breaking off her on-and-off relationship with a woman named Camilla (Clea DuVall).
-Despite her iciness, the loft residents are eager to befriend her; she even becomes close with Jess, who returns from jury duty shortly before Reagan leaves.

-Reagan and Nick begin dating during her stint in the loft, and continue to do so after she moves out to Seattle.
-They briefly move to New Orleans together, but he returns alone.
-She travels often and doesn't appear much after she moves out.
-Her relationship with Nick is complicated due to their mutual inability to express emotion or talk through issues.
-They eventually break up at the end of Season 6 after Nick admits to wanting more.

 Ruth Parikh-Schmidt

 Ruth Bader Parikh-Schmidt (Danielle Rockoff and Rhiannon Rockoff) is Schmidt and Cece's daughter, first appearing in season 7 where she celebrates her third birthday.
 Showrunner Brett Baer said that they chose to name her after U.S. Supreme Court Justice Ruth Bader Ginsburg because of Schmidt's character growth and change from someone who often objectified women to someone who admired strong women and wants his daughter to become President of the United States someday.
 Ruth is smart and enjoys a routine.
 She spends much of her time with her father and has a comical relationship with Nick.